johnmmason/pimonitor/README.md

 flask run --host=0.0.0.0
 ```

+Now, configure a production WSGI server to serve the application.  piMonitor has been tested with Gunicorn.

 ### Features Coming Soon
 * Split server code into modules to allow for easy modification and customization
 * Add data monitoring functionality to allow for alerts when sensor values cross a predefined threshold